 Contact us at 919-783-9669 today to discover how we can help with your child birth certificate needs.

-By way of a prebirth order, the court can order that the intended parent(s)—instead of the surrogate and/or her husband—be identified on the birth certificate as the mother and/or father of the child.
-This can be helpful for gay intended parents, for single men or women who wanted a child and chose surrogacy or for couples who were unable to conceive a child and chose surrogacy as an alternative reproduction process.
+By way of a prebirth order, the court can order that the intended parent(s)—instead of the gestational carrier and/or her husband—be identified on the birth certificate as the mother and/or father of the child.
+This can be helpful for gay intended parents, for single men or women who wanted a child and chose gestational carriers, or for couples who were unable to conceive a child and chose gestational carriers as an alternative reproduction process.